6 min read

 Shockwave therapy is a treatment that improves blood flow and repairs stem cells, increases nitric oxide levels, and improves erection by up to 65%.

-Women can do vaginal rejuvenation treatments.
+Women can undergo vaginal rejuvenation treatments.

 6. Use regenerative medicine

 Another way to regenerate and activate your genitals is regenerative medicine, the branch of medicine that develops methods to regrow, repair, or replace damaged or diseased cells, organs, or tissues.
-They are based on stem cells procedures that are injected into your genitals.
+They are based on stem cell procedures that are injected into your genitals.

 While we all can be a little anxious about our performance in bed, for whatever reason, the biggest obstacle to making it a pleasurable experience is our mind.